Oxana Kopeikin, Ph.D.

 Supervised by Tori Olds, Ph.D.

 My natural approach to people is very humanistic.
 A central value of mine is being compassionate, non-judgmental and accepting towards others.
 I value genuineness, warmth and kindness when connecting with my clients.
-I believe in the critical role of the relationship between myself and the client, because in my opinion this is the primary mechanism of change.
-Only in the presence of a caring, safe and trustworthy relationship can we work together towards self-exploration, insight and change.
+I believe in the crucial role of the relationship between myself and the client as the primary mechanism of change.
+Within a caring, safe and trustworthy relationship can we work together towards self-exploration, insight and change.